MrBlinky/Arduboy-homemade-package/README.md

 (****)
 When using serial flash with the Pro Micro standard wiring, OLED_CS (chip select) cannot be grounded (always active).
-In this case a simple circuit with a general purpose PNP transistor and two resistors can be used to deactive OLED_CS while CART_CS is active.
+In this case a simple circuit with a general purpose PNP transistor and two resistors or a single inverter chip like the 74LVC1G04 can be used to deactive OLED_CS while CART_CS is active.

 **TODO** add schematic

+(*****)
+support for I2C displays has been added.
+When using an I2C display the SDA pin should be connected to pin 4 PORTD4 and the displays SCL pin to pin 6 PORTD7 unless you're using a Pro Micro with the alternate wiring scherme.
+In that case SCL pin should be connected to pin 1/TXO PORTD3.

+Note that updating a I2C display is slower than a SPI display.
+To get the most out of an I2C display, the display update code is optimized using assembly and bitbangs the display at 2 Mbps or 2,66 Mbps (uses more progmem).

+At 2 Mbps the display update will be 4.3 times slower than when a SPI display is used and 3.1 times slower at 2.66 Mbps.
+Games will still run smootly at 60 FPS when the main program requires less than %70 (2Mbps) or 78% (2.66Mbps) of MCU power.

 ## (future) expansion connector